MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockTriggers/minecraftBlock_on_player_destroyed.md

 # Block Documentation - minecraft:on_player_destroyed

-`minecraft:on_player_destroyed` is an Event Trigger for when an actor, that is tagged as a player, destroys a block.
+`minecraft:on_player_destroyed` is an Event Trigger for when an entity, that is tagged as a player, destroys a block.

 ## Parameters